diku-dk/futhark-website/blog/2023-12-04-end-of-an-optimisation.md

 This makes use of [in-place updates through uniqueness types](2022-06-13-uniqueness-types.html) to express the sequentialised code efficiently.
-(In fact, the *actual* compiler representation does not use `replicate`, which requires initialising every element,, but a special `scratch` construct that creates an array with unspecified contents, by allocating memory without initialising it.)
+(In fact, the *actual* compiler representation does not use `replicate`, which requires initialising every element, but a special `scratch` construct that creates an array with unspecified contents, by allocating memory without initialising it.)